Chapter 1:

 "I-I was just born today, cut me some slack for nodding off...!"
 I sniffle, overwhelmed by my instinctive emotions.

 Noticing the tears welling up, Exgrave pauses.
 "Right... right.
 My apologies."
 They meekly pat me on the head, rubbing where they had struck as if to make me feel better.
-They step back, giving a prolonged sigh.
-"I suppose these complications have left me on edge."
+Cursing some 'Orien' individual under their breath, they step back, giving a prolonged sigh.
+"I suppose these complications have left me on edge, as well."

-"As I was saying, I am asking of you to join me on my quest for world domination."
+"As I was saying, in exchange for giving you a second lease on life, I am asking of you to join me on my quest for world domination."

 World domination.
 Huh.